-In August 2012 a subrecipient agreement was executed between Lower Manhattan Development Corporation and MFY Legal Services, Inc.
+In November 2012, a subrecipient agreement was executed between Lower Manhattan Development Corporation and Manhattan Youth Recreation and Resources, Inc. The program is active but no reimbursement requests have been received.

 Activity Locations

 Address City County State Zip Status / Accept

 New York - Not Validated / N

-Other Funding Sources Budg
+Other Funding Sources Budge No Other Match Funding Sources

 Other Funding Sources Amount

 No Other Funding Sources Found

 Total Other Funding Sources